sarthakkapila/NetflixOps/README.md

 ## Lets configure the prometheus.yml file

-- This will contain the config for prometheus monitoring basically all the plugins and the dependencies for prometheus.
+- Checkout docker/prometheus.yml this will contain the config for prometheus monitoring basically all the plugins and the dependencies for prometheus.

 ## Configure jenkins